ruboin/SandP1500_wikipedia_scraper/README.md

 ### 2. Set the time range

-Open the script and set the range of years you're interested in.
+Download and open the script (Wikipedia SandP 1500 scraping.R) and set the range of years you're interested in.
 These are the only two lines you need to edit:

 ```r
 from_year <- 2000  # Change to your desired starting year